 For consumers, obtaining North Carolina health insurance is a means of managing financial risk – the risk that you will face unaffordable expenses for medical care in the event of an injury, illness, or medical emergency.
 For insurers, the cost of health insurance is also determined based on financial risk – the risk that they will pay out more in medical expenses than they have received in consumer payments (i.e. premiums).

 Just as with car insurance, the cost of health insurance will be determined by the level of coverage you desire.
 In other words, how much financial risk you would like to mitigate for yourself and pass on to the insurer.
 Insurance plans where you are asking the insurer to help cover the lowest percentage of medical expenses (take on the least amount of risk) will have the lowest costs.

 Below are four potential financial risks that you should consider when looking at the cost of health insurance plans.
 In most cases, the cost of health insurance is much less expensive than the cost of going without it!

 Risk #1: A Doctor Visit or Specialist Visit

 A visit to a primary care physician can cost several hundred dollars.
 A referral to a specialist can cost several hundred dollars more.
 If you have a health insurance plan that covers doctor or specialist visits, the cost of the plan could more than pay for itself in the savings you will see.

-Most low-cost North Carolina health insurance plans will not cover any percentage of the cost of a doctor visit, or visit to a specialist, until after the full deductible has been met.
+Most low-cost North Carolina health insurance plans will not cover any percentage of the cost of a doctor visit, or visit a specialist, until after the full deductible has been met.
 This is the trade-off for having a lower monthly premium.
-Plans with moderate-to-high premiums (that cost a bit more) will pay for the majority of the expense of a doctor visit, with the consumer required to pay a small, predictable co pay.
+Plans with moderate-to-high premiums (that cost a bit more) will pay for the majority of the expense of a doctor visit, with the consumer required to pay a small, predictable co-pay.

 Risk #2: Expensive Prescription Medicines